jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (1) The total election expenses of a candidate at a general election must not exceed $20,000 (inclusive of goods and services tax).
 (2) The total election expenses of a candidate at a by-election must not exceed $40,000 (inclusive of goods and services tax).

-### 205C Apportionment of election expenses for activity that takes place before and within 3 months immediately preceding polling day
+### 205C Apportionment of election expenses for election activity that takes place before and within 3 months immediately preceding polling day
 (1) This section applies if an election activity as described in paragraphs (a) to (c) of the definition of that term in section 205 takes place before, and within the 3 months immediately preceding, polling day.
 (2) If this section applies,—
   (a) the election activity is deemed to have taken place within the 3 months immediately preceding polling day; but